-Decisions relating to the raising of equity are a key aspect of
+Decisions relating to the raising of equity are a key aspect of corporate finance.

 Equity shareholders are the owners of the business and exercise ultimate control, through their voting rights.

 The term equity relates to ordinary shares only.